Myles Garrett: 2021

-In Week 3 against the Bears, Garrett recorded 4.5 sacks against Bears rookie quarterback Justin Fields.
+In Week 3 against the Chicago Bears, Garrett recorded 4.5 sacks against Bears’ rookie quarterback Justin Fields.
 He broke the franchise record for most sacks in a single game, previously held by Andra Davis.
-The Browns would go on to win 26–6.
+The Browns went on to win 26–6.
 His performance earned him AFC Defensive Player of the Week.
-In a Week 12 game against the Baltimore Ravens, Garrett sacked Lamar Jackson for his 14th sack of the season.
-That tied Reggie Camp for the most sacks in a season by a Cleveland Brown.
-In a Week 14 game against the Baltimore Ravens, Garrett strip sacked Tyler Huntley, recovered the fumbled ball and returned it for his first NFL touchdown.
-This was his 15th sack of the season, setting a Browns record for most sacks in a single season.
-This record was broken in the first 13 games of a 17-game regular season.
+In a Week 12 game against the Baltimore Ravens, Garrett sacked Lamar Jackson for his 14th sack of the season, tying Reggie Camp’s franchise record for most sacks in a season.
+In a Week 14 game against the Ravens, Garrett strip sacked Tyler Huntley, recovered the ball, and returned it for his first NFL touchdown.
+This was his 15th sack of the season, setting a new franchise record.

 During Week 14, Garrett became the first Browns player to receive a 99 rating in the Madden NFL video game, specifically in Madden NFL 22.

 Garrett had an extremely productive season, posting 16 sacks and 51 combined tackles, both career highs.
 He was named a starter in the 2022 Pro Bowl, as well as earning a first-team selection on the 2021 All-Pro Team.
 He was ranked 11th by his fellow players on the NFL Top 100 Players of 2022.